HELPFUL LINKS |

 Below are the most current TSI exemptions based on standardized testing which are subject to change:

-TSIA 2.0 Assessment (January 11, 2021, or later): The minimum test score needed: Math-950 or <950 AND diagnostic 6, ELAR - 945+ AND 5+ Essay or <945 AND 5+ diagnostic AND 5+ essay.
+(D) TSIA 2.0 Assessment (January 11, 2021, or later): The minimum test score needed: Math-950 or <950 AND diagnostic 6, ELAR - 945+ AND 5+ Essay or <945 AND 5+ diagnostic AND 5+ essay.
 The exemption will be given for those corresponding sections only (full or partial exemption).
-The scores must be no more than five (5) years old.

 Western Texas College is in compliance with State Authorization Regulation